Cooperative Coparenting Course

 Unrelenting parental conflict harms children.
 It is the single most important predictor of poor adjustment in children following a divorce.

-Cooperative Parenting and Divorce is an educational program designed to teach parents to recognize their own harmful behaviors and provide the skills to change.
+Cooperative Coparenting is an educational program designed to teach parents to recognize their own harmful behaviors and provide the skills to change.
 The overall goal of Cooperative Parenting and Divorce is to give children the opportunity to grow in a home environment without being caught in the middle of parental conflict.

 More and more judges are aware that parental conflict puts children at risk of harm and are insisting that parents learn skills to reduce children's exposure to parental conflict and avoid unnecessary litigation.
 This course is one of Bexar County's efforts to fill this need.